-Students pursuing a J.D. or a J.D. with a concurrent degree must participate in the write-on competition immediately following completion of their 1L year (their first year of legal instruction).
-Transfer students, and only transfer students, may participate in a summer Write-On beginning in mid-July before their 2L year.
+Students pursuing a JD or a JD with a concurrent degree must participate in the Write-On competition immediately following completion of their 1L year (their first year of legal instruction).
+Transfer students, and only transfer students, may participate in a summer Write-On beginning in early July before their 2L year.

-May I participate in more than one Write-On Competition?
+May I participate in more than one CLR Write-On Competition?

 Where does the competition take place?
 What if I will not be in Berkeley during the competition?

-CLR will hold information sessions and workshops explaining every component of the write-on.
-The events start in March and we will notify students of these events as they come.
+CLR will hold information sessions and workshops explaining every component of the Write-On.
+The events start in late February and we will notify students of these events as they come.

 How can I prepare for the Write-On Competition?